janelia-cellmap/cellmap-segmentation-challenge/README.md

 micromamba activate cellmap-segmentation-challenge
 ```

-## Install the package
+## Clone the repository

-You can install the package by running the following command:
+You can clone and install the repository by running the following command:

 ```bash
 # Clone the repository